anodynos/uRequire/readme.md

  * Bring browser-side best practices (that appear to be AMD/requirejs), closer to nodejs.
 And vise versa.

 # Features
- * Uses a 'familiar' [UMD template](https://github.com/umdjs/umd/blob/master/amdWebGlobal.js) with global being [optional](https://github.com/umdjs/umd/blob/master/amdWeb.js).
+ * Uses a 'familiar' standardized [UMD template](https://github.com/umdjs/umd/blob/master/returnExports.js) with a global export being [optional](https://github.com/umdjs/umd/blob/master/returnExportsGlobal.js) using a declarative [`rootExport`](https://github.com/anodynos/uRequire#things-you-can-do-with-the-relaxed-urequire-notation).

  * **Accomodates both `define()` and `require()` to work the same way in both browser & node.**
  Specifically, the browser AMD-style `require([..], function(..){})` works on node, just as it does on the browser: asynchronously.
 And vise versa, the node-style `var a = require('a')` also works on browser (at least seemingly) synchronously.